hexatomium/hexatomium-old.github.io/_posts/2016-01-04-palindrome-executable.md

   What's so special about this?
   It's a new type of palindrome, an executable palindrome.

-  The palindrome part is technically simple.
-One little twist i made is to place the entry point in the mirrored section.
+  The palindrome part is actually simple.
+One little twist i added, to make it more fun, is to place the entry point (EP) in the mirrored section.
 Also, the code itself is contained within my New Year greetings :)

   In fact, most existing EXEs can very easily be turned made into palindromes (possible exceptions: digitally signed EXEs)

  Credits
-   this would not have been possible without the awesome PE resources from corkami and bigmessofwires :)
+   This would not have been possible without the awesome PE resources from corkami and bigmessofwires :)